Umejima Station

 Umejima Station (梅島駅, Umejima-eki) is a railway station on the Tobu Skytree Line in Adachi, Tokyo, Japan, operated by the private railway operator Tobu Railway.

 Lines

 Umejima Station is served by the Tobu Skytree Line, and is located 10.5 km from the line's Tokyo terminus at Asakusa.
 Only all-stations "Local" services stop at this station.

 Station Layout

 This station consists of an island platform serving two tracks.
 Express tracks are on the outside to allow trains to pass this station.

 History

 The station opened on 1 October 1924.

+Passenger statistics

+In fiscal 2024, the station was used by an average of 17,806 passengers daily (boarding passengers only).